SmaertBoty/Minescript/eventlib/README.md

 And also updated:
 - `ChatEvent` -> Optionally populate `.json`
 - `KeyEvent` -> Optionally populate `.pretty_key`
+- `OutgoingChatInterceptEvent` -> Optionally also capture messages sent by `chat()`, and automatically appends the message to the command history

 And i would like to ask you (🫵) for events you would like to see